The Good Shepherd: Jesus’ Ultimate Sacrifice for His Flock

 the wolf catcheth them, and scattereth the sheep

-When there is no true shepherd, the wolf is able to catch the sheep.
-The wolf is able to kill and devour the sheep.
-The flock always suffers when the shepherd is removed.
-Some of the sheep are destroyed.
-Some of the sheep scatter.
+When there is no true shepherd, the wolf can catch the sheep.
+The wolf can kill and devour the sheep.
+Removing the shepherd from the flock always brings suffering.
+Destruction comes to some of the sheep—some of the sheep scatter.
 No good thing can happen when the shepherd is a hireling.

 B. THE GOOD SHEPHERD